microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 If it is a table cell with value specified by bounding boxes and you are now specifying a value with region drawn, the original value from bounding boxes will be overwritten with the new drawing region.

-If it is a table cell with value specified by region and you are  now specifying a value with bounding boxes, the original drawing region value will be overwritten with the new value of the new value from bounding box.
+If it is a table cell with value specified by region and you are now specifying a value with either bounding boxes or newly drawn region, the original drawn region will be overwritten with the new value of the new value from bounding box.

 [the git for update label value to a table cell]